bitrise-io/devcenter/docs/getting-started/signing-up/connecting-account-bitrise.md

     ![Connect account to Bitrise](/img/signing-up/connect-account.png)

-1. Log in to the Git provider account and then click `Okay`.
+1. Log in to the Git provider account.

+1. You should be prompted to authorize Bitrise.io - do it!
+If successful, you should be redirected to Bitrise, and a pop-up message should inform you that you successfully linked the account.
+Click `Okay`.

 And you are done!